 A godly father does well to pay attention to his own example, knowing that his children and others are watching and may follow his lead.

 A godly father does well to pay attention to his own example, knowing that his children and others are watching and may follow his lead.
-Paul had earlier exhorted Timothy, “Take heed to yourself and to the doctrine.
-Continue in them, for in doing this you will save both yourself and those who hear you” (1 Timothy 4:16).
+Paul had earlier exhorted Timothy, “Keep a close watch on yourself and on the teaching.
+Persist in this, for by so doing you will save both yourself and your hearers” (1 Timothy 4:16).
 This is why it breaks our hearts here at the ministry to see fathers mixing their Christianity with the religion of evolution and ignoring the doctrine of creation.
 It sets a bad example to the children of the next generation.
-Our mindset as physical or spiritual fathers should follow Paul’s perspective: “Imitate me, just as I also imitate Christ” (1 Corinthians 11:1).
+Our mindset as physical or spiritual fathers should follow Paul’s perspective: “Be imitators of me, as I am of Christ” (1 Corinthians 11:1).

 Fruit for Your Labor

 While paying careful attention to these things, a godly father also remembers that his own performance is no guarantee of his child’s faith, but neither are his failures a guarantee of his child’s spiritual catastrophe.
 We and our children can turn from our sin, and our gracious heavenly Father is so willing to forgive and cleanse a penitent soul.
 Just as godly Hezekiah begat vile Manasseh (who later repented), so wicked Amon also begat righteous Josiah.
 A father’s influence can powerfully affect others, and he must faithfully fulfill his responsibilities, but we must leave the ultimate results to our gracious God.
 Happy Father’s Day, and may the Lord give you fruit for your labor.